HannimalCrackers/Parseltongue/posts/005_hannimalcrackers.md

 ![screenshot](http://hannimalcrackers.github.io/parseltongue/img/hellohello_180817.png)

-I'm going to see if I can get a polite math bot python script to run!
+I'm going to see if I can get a polite math bot python script to run.

 &nbsp;
 &nbsp;